Reggie Sanders: Baseball career

+Cincinnati Reds (1991–1998)

 Sanders was called up to the majors in August 1991.
 He made his major league debut on August 22 versus the Atlanta Braves, going 0-for-4.
 He played in nine games that year and hit his first MLB home run on September 26 against Atlanta pitcher Armando Reynoso.
 The following year, he played more in the outfield, splitting between left and center field for 110 games (with a few pinch hit appearances).
 In 116 total games, he batted .270 with twelve home runs and 104 hits while striking out 98 times with 48 walks and stealing 16 bases on 23 attempts; he finished 4th in Rookie of the Year voting.
 He was put as the primary right fielder for 1993 and played 138 games while batting .274 with twenty home runs and 83 RBIs and 27 stolen bases on 37 attempts.